Ethan Geon Tokko

 East Asia: Japan

-I am a doctoral student in the History Department at the University of California, Berkeley, specializing in the intersections of race and diaspora in modern and contemporary Asia-Pacific.
-My particular focus is on post-1945 Korea and its global diaspora.
+I am a doctoral student in the History Department at the University of California, Berkeley.
+I am interested in the intersections of race and diaspora in modern and contemporary Asia-Pacific.
+My particular focus is on post-1945 Japan and Korea, as well as the global Korean diaspora.

-My interests lie in how Koreans understood race during and after the Cold War in the context of American military presence and post-imperial Japanese influence.
+Currently, I study how Koreans understood race during and after the Cold War in the contexts of American military presence and post-imperial Japanese influence.
+I examine how South Koreans perceived Korean American and Zainichi Korean (ethnic Koreans in Japan) communities, and how they mobilized the racial experiences of these groups in discourses surrounding contentious politics vis-à-vis the United States and Japan.
 My research seeks to bring together the domestic history of South Korea, mainly around the period of democratization movement against military rule (1961-1987), and the global history of the Korean diaspora.
-I examine how Korean people perceived Korean American and Zainichi Korean (ethnic Koreans in Japan) racial experiences.
-Through this, I interrogate how South Koreans used, invoked, and consumed the diaspora's racialized imageries in political discourses about the United States and Japan, especially in protesting narratives vis-à-vis nationhood and victimhood.
-By contextualizing such discourses within broader circuits, I aspire to contribute to scholarship on transnational histories of race and empire across the Asia-Pacific region.
+I aspire to contribute to scholarship on transnational histories of race and empire across the Asia-Pacific region.

-More broadly, I am also interested in Japanese colonialism, minoritized peoples in Korea, Asian Americans/Canadians, oral history, gender history, and postcolonial theory.
+My broader interests include Japanese colonialism, minoritized peoples in Japan and Korea, Asian Americans/Canadians, social movement studies, oral history, gender history, and postcolonial theory.

 Research Interests